Social media platforms are making it easier for brands to sell products on their apps — here’s why your e-commerce company should hop on board.

 3. Don’t ignore Pinterest

-Firstly, consider its reach: Pinterest has 442 million monthly active users worldwide, with 98 million in the U.S. In 2020, the percentage of users who leveraged the platform for shopping reportedly increased by 50%.
+Firstly, consider its reach: Pinterest has 433 million monthly active users worldwide, with 98 million in the U.S. In 2020 alone, the percentage of social media users who leveraged the platform for shopping reportedly increased by 50%.

 In response to the growing demand, Pinterest rolled out numerous tools for merchants in both the U.S. and U.K.

 For brands using Shopify, there’s even a special app that can help streamline your Shopify and Pinterest accounts.
 This way, you can easily turn your Shopify products into Product Pins on Pinterest.